trevordevore/levurehelper-dataview/README.md

 The DataView has a built in API for drag reordering.
 To start a drag operation do the following:

 1. Define a `dragStart` handler in your instance of the DataView.
 2. In the handler set `the dvDragImageRow of me` to the first row that is being dragged.
-This can be done using `item 1 of the dvHilitedRows of me` of the DataView.
+In most cases you can set the property to `item 1 of the dvHilitedRows of me` of the DataView.
 3. In the handler set `the dragData["private"]` to a string that contains the necessary information for the drop.
 For example, line 1 of the string might be an identifier such as "file nodes" and line 2 would be `the dvHilitedRows of me`.
 4. In the handler set `the dvTrackDragReorder of me to true`

 At this point you will see visual feedback.
-A snapshot of the hilited row will follow the mouse around and a drop indicator will show where the drop will occur.
+A snapshot of `the dvDragImageRow` will follow the mouse around and a drop indicator will show where the drop will occur.

 ### ValidateRowDrop

 Each time `dragMove` is called, the DataView will calculate a proposed drop row and drop operation based on the position of the mouse.
 It will then dispatch `ValidateRowDrop` to the DataView and pass the following parameters:

-1. pDraggingInfoA: Array with `action` (dragAction), `mouseH`, and `mouseV` keys.
+1. pDraggingInfoA: Array with `action` (the value of `dragAction`), `mouseH`, and `mouseV` keys.
 The `mouseH` and `mouseV` keys are the same parameters passed to `dragMove`.
 2. pProposedRow: The proposed row that the drop should occur on based on the mouse vertical position.
 3. pProposedDropOperation: The proposed drop operation based on the mouse vertical position. `on` or `above`.